 - Realme C25, C25S

 While HMD Global ships phones running stock Android, the company hasn’t been particularly speedy at rolling out these updates across its line.
-It’s a little better this time as it’s now rolling out Android 12 to the Nokia X20 in certain regions, with updates to the G50 and X10 following in early 2022.
+It’s a little better this time, as it’s now rolling out Android 12 to the Nokia X20 in certain regions, with updates to the G50 and X10 following in early 2022.
 The company later brought Android 12 to its 2020 flagship, the Nokia 8.3 5G, along with the cheap Nokia 2.4.

 Nokia phones with Android 12